naver/arcus-memcached/README.md

 To enable it, use `--enable-zk-integration` along with `--with-zookeeper` when running configure.
 Make sure to use the ZooKeeper library with Arcus modifications.

+To test arcus-memcached, you can execute `make test`.
+If any problem exists in compilation, please refer to [compilation FAQ](/doc/compilation_faq.md).

 ## Run

 arcus-memcached has a pluggable engine structure.